mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 ##### 38:19

 **Question**: [Roshi](glossary#roshi)?
 Is there any value in, I have a thought? ...
-During [zazen](glossary#zazen) I have a thought, [about] what I'll have for dinner.
+During [zazen](glossary#zazen) I have a thought about what I'll have for dinner.
 And the next moment, I don't have that thought anymore.
 So I'm aware that I have a thought, and then I drop it; I don't have to spend any time judging it, just being with the moment.
 And if it comes up again, just put it down *[unintelligible]*

 **Katagiri**: Do you mean in zazen?